Pablo Escobar biography

 Pablo Escobar, born December 1, 1949, in Antioquia, Colombia, entered the cocaine trade in the early 1970s.
 He collaborated with other criminals to form the Medellin Cartel and eventually controlled over 80% of the cocaine shipped to the U.S. He earned popularity by sponsoring charity projects and soccer clubs, but later terror campaigns turned public opinion against him.
 He was killed in 1993.

-Drug lord, outlaw.
-Pablo Escobar was born in 1949.
-The son of a teacher and a peasant, his life of crime began early.
+Born in 1949, the son of a teacher and a peasant, Pablo Escobar's life of crime began at an early age.
 While he was still in school he stole tombstones and sold them to smugglers from Panama.
 In the early 1970s he entered the cocaine trade.
-His ambition and ruthlessness amid the cocaine trade would make him one of the wealthiest, most powerful, and most violent criminals of all-time.
+His ambition and ruthlessness amid the cocaine trade would make him one of the wealthiest, most powerful and most violent criminals of all time.

 Under his leadership, large amounts of coca paste were purchased in Bolivia and Peru, processed, and brought to the United States.
 Escobar collaborated with five or six other illegal entrepreneurs from the Medellin area, forming the infamous Medellin Cartel.

 Escobar eventually controlled over 80% of the cocaine shipped to the U.S. He was named one of the ten richest people on earth by Fortune and Forbes magazines.
-But his rise to infamy cost the lives of three Colombian presidential candidates, an attorney general, a justice minister, more than 200 judges, dozens of journalists, and over 1,000 police officers.
+But his rise to infamy cost the lives of three Colombian presidential candidates, an attorney general, a justice minister, more than 200 judges, dozens of journalists and more than 1,000 police officers.

 In his last years, Escobar seems to have removed himself from direct involvement in drug trafficking.
 Instead, he siphoned off profits from cocaine dealers through a kind of taxation system he also imposed on other criminals operating within his area of influence.
 He considered the tax a compensation for his contribution to the development of the Colombian cocaine industry and his efforts to have the American-Colombian extradition treaty of 1979 nullified.